Our searchable glossary of terms with handy links to key resources will help you understand all you need to know about financial crime.

 Understand the key terms and definitions you need to know for compliance with financial crime legislation.

-Affidavit: A written statement given under oath before an officer of the court, notary public, or other authorized person.
+A written statement that is given under oath before an officer of the court, notary public, or another authorized person.
 It is commonly used as the factual basis for an application for a search, arrest or seizure warrant.

-AML: Anti-Money laundering refers to the policies, laws, and regulations to implement in order to prevent financial crimes
+Anti-Money laundering refers to the policies, laws, and regulations to implement in order to prevent financial crimes.

 An AML CTF programme must include as a minimum: